DEV Community

 1.1 Where Does a Query Go?

-Suppose a client sends SELECT * FROM users WHERE id = 1.
-The path that single line travels before coming back as a result row is longer than you might expect.
-Inside the PostgreSQL backend, that SQL goes through a five-stage pipeline.
+Suppose a client sends a single line, SELECT * FROM users WHERE id = 1.
+Before that line becomes a result row and comes back, inside the PostgreSQL backend that SQL goes through a five-stage pipeline.
 The five stages are exactly the five chapters of Chapter 1.

-• 1.1 Where Does a Query Go?: the backend decides which processing path the client message should follow.
+• 1.1 Where Does a Query Go?: decides which processing path the message sent by the client should follow.

 • 1.2 Parser and Analyzer: How SQL Gets Its Meaning: the SQL text is parsed, and the catalog is consulted to give it meaning.